jancodes/dotfiles/README.md

     Note: lua, json, typescript, tailwindcss, cssls is installed by default with setup with Mason lspconfig

-    There is no support for eslint_d and prettier for auto install, so install manuall with :Mason
+    There is no support for eslint_d and prettier for auto install, so install manually with :Mason

-18. Install VcXsrv and xclip (WSL only) https://sourceforge.net/projects/vcxsrv/
+19. Install VcXsrv and xclip (WSL only) https://sourceforge.net/projects/vcxsrv/

     Follow Step 2, my config already did Step 3: